Made here, from here.

 Personalized long-range adventure vessels.

 When we design a new model, we start with the experience.
 How far do we want to go, geographically and metaphorically?
 Across the Gulf of Alaska or the Gulf of Mexico?
-How much fuel and crew would that take?
-How much room do they take up, along with the provisions to get there and fish pack coming back again?
-What other systems and considerations are necessary for such an expedition to be both successful and comfortable?
+How much fuel and crew does that take, and what systems are needed to make the trip both successful and comfortable?

 Advanced capabilities.
 Innovative technology.
 Absolute focus on safety.